wtm-tbilisi/wtm15/_posts/2014-07-21-call-for-papers.markdown

 ---
 layout: post
 title:  "Call for Papers"
-date:   2014-07-21 09:00:00
+date:   2015-02-09 19:00:00
 isStaticPost: false
 ---
-GDG DevFest Ukraine 2014 will be held 24-25th of October in ancient city of Lviv.
+Women Techmakers Istanbul 2015 will be held 15th of March.
 If you want to be part of this great event as a speaker you knocked at the good door.

-#### Presenters – who should speak at the DevFest Conference?
+#### Presenters – who should speak at the WTM Conference?

 * developers (freelance and hired)
 * companies developing software (apps, tools, frameworks etc.)